Osama710/express-typescript-boilerplate/README.md

 - **Schema Validation**: Middleware for validating request payloads against predefined schemas using Yup.
 - **User CRUD Operations**: Complete CRUD operations for managing users, including creation, retrieval, updating, and deletion.
 - **Login Endpoint**: Secure login endpoint for authenticating users and generating JWT tokens for subsequent requests.
 - **Database Migration**: Utilize the `/migrate` API endpoint to automatically create SQL tables.
-Ensure you manually create a database with the name `express_boilerplate` before running the migration.
+Ensure you manually create a database with the name `typescript_express` before running the migration.

 ## Prerequisites